sundeepbassi/supershop_v1/README.md

 - As this is a start up E-Commerce site there would not be a budget for advertising therefore it would need to work with free and low cost options to market itself.

-The article below considered the social customer demographic for for purchasing dog products online.
+The article below considered the social customer demographic for purchasing dog products online.

  "In the pet food and supplies segment, social media had the biggest purchase influence on Generation Z and Millennials.
 In a survey conducted in October 2021 in the United Kingdom, 26 percent of Millennials reported being influenced by social media when purchasing pet food and supplies.
 In contrast, that figure stood at only two percent for Baby Boomers."